chaffybird56/CAN-RTOS-Sim/README.md

 - **Live monitoring**: Real-time visibility into bus traffic and node health
 - **Fault injection**: Controlled testing of system resilience

-Perfect for understanding systems used by Tesla, Rivian, NXP, and Applied Intuition.

 ## Features

 - **Virtual CAN Bus**: SocketCAN vcan0 interface running in Docker (no physical hardware needed)